 The Ganaraska Freewheelers is an organization that exists to promote safe recreational cycling in Northumberland County.
 Ganaraska Freewheelers enjoy the social aspects of cycling with other people in a non-competitive environment.

-The Ganaraska Freewheelers cycling club is insured through Intact Insurance.
-At the 2015 Ganaraska Freewheelers AGM, the membership voted to cap the 2012 number at 50.
+At the 2015 Ganaraska Freewheelers AGM, the membership voted to cap the membership number at around 50.
 This was done primarily to ensure the integrity of the Club’s valued social and cycling programmes.

 For insurance liability reasons, participants in Ganaraska Freewheelers rides and events must:

-- either be members of the Ganaraska Freewheelers recreational cycling club
+- either be members of the Ganaraska Freewheelers recreational cycling club, or